 Flash

 Most large jewellery companies that sell jewellery at a low price (or sometimes not so low!), flash plate pieces with a minimum amount of gold.
 Gold plating is usually measured in microns.
 What's a Micron?
-A micron is 0.001 of a millimetre thick
+A micron is 0.001 of a millimetre thick.

 The artisans I work with call flash plating, "gold water", as the layer of gold is so thin, it won't take a long time to wear through to the base metal beneath.
 No jeweller would mention the words flash on the description of the jewellery, but if it says "gold plated" it could well be flash.
 Flash plating is usually about 0.175 microns of gold and is rarely on a base of sterling silver.
-This type of cheap plating will most likely be on a brass, copper or steel base.
-Metals that are almost worthless and can cause allergic skin reactions.

 Gold Plated

-Gold Vermeil
+Rize Gold Plating and Gold Vermeil

 So you can see the difference in plating quality between flash and vermeil.